fmoessbauer/drace/HowTo/HowTo.md

 DRace is a data-race detector for windows applications which uses DynamoRIO to dynamically instrument a binary at runtime.
 This tutorial shall provide an overview on how to get and use DRace and the belonging tools.

 This `HowTo.md` provides explanations about all parts of the usage of DRace.
-At the end a [step by step tutorial](##Step-by-step-Tutorial) is provided, in which you can train your skills in using DRace.
+At the end, a [step by step tutorial](##Step-by-step-Tutorial) is provided, in which you can train your skills in using DRace.

 ## Get the tools